A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 A person in a balaclava putting on a mask labeled as Ana Smith, indicated by an arrow.

 In essence, all types of SSN-related identity thefts use the number plus your additional information to bypass identification procedures in social and financial institutions.
-So, to the people wondering what can someone do with your SSN, the following is just scratching the surface.
+So, to people wondering what someone can do with their SSN, the following is just scratching the surface.

 1. Financial identity theft